Church Society: Administration

 The society administers a number of charitable trusts and properties.

 The society holds an annual day conference, an annual residential conference (formerly the Fellowship of Word and Spirit conference), is a partner in the annual ReNew conference, and hosts the annual Junior Anglican Evangelical Conference.
 Church Society also runs an online training course for women, the Priscilla Programme in partnership with Union School of Theology, led by the Associate Director.

-The society is run by an elected council (voted for by its members annually).
-As of 2019 the President of the society was Bishop Roderick Thomas, and the Director was Revd Lee Gatiss.
+The society is run by an elected council and staff (voted for by its members annually).
+As of 2019 the President of the society was Bishop Roderick Thomas, and the Director was Revd Dr Lee Gatiss.
 After previously being located in central London, the society's headquarters moved to Dean Wace House, Watford, UK.